bjhess/what-i-learned/coders_at_work.md

 Well worth your time, but plan to read it here and there for months.

+Luke Francl put together a [nice overview](http://www.recursion.org/2013/1/6/insights-from-coders-at-work) of his thoughts on the book as well.

 ### Notes

 Unfortunately I did not start writing down notes until about half way through the book.